openknowledge-archive/dpm-old/doc/manual.rst

 Register it on CKAN::

     # NB: to register on CKAN you'll need to have an api-key
-    # This can either be stored in your config file (see dpm init config)
+    # This can either be stored in your config file (see dpm setup config)
     # Or you can set it with the --api-key option
     $ dpm register file://MyNewDataPackage ckan://